ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 This example requires an NI SMU that is supported by NI-DCPower (e.g. PXIe-4141).

-To use physical instruments:
-- Edit `measurement.py` to specify `USE_SIMULATION = False` when working with MeasurementLink UI Editor / InstrumentStudio.
-- Edit `OutputVoltageMeasurement.seq` to specify `FileGlobals.UseSimulation` value to `False` when working with TestStand.
+By default, this example uses simulated instruments.
+To use physical instruments, edit `_constants.py` to specify `USE_SIMULATION = False`.

 To use NI Instrument Simulator hardware: